“I remember only ideas and sensations.” (Ulysses, the Corrected Text, page 7.)

 Two Years Before the Mast, Richard Henry Dana; California Coast Trails, J. Smeaton Chase.

-Versions of this view have provided the basis for numerous paintings.
+Versions of the motif of the above photograph have provided the basis for numerous paintings.

 Toddler on the Ranch